Help us improve your experience.

 MX Series

-• MX304, MX960, MX2020, MX10003, MX10008: When MACsec is enabled on the interfaces of these devices, the device automatically increases the interface MTU as described in the Automatic MTU Adjustment for MACsec section above.
+• MX304, MX960, MX2020, MX10003, MX10008: When MACsec is enabled on the interfaces of these devices, you can enable the device to automatically increase the MTU as described in the Automatic MTU Adjustment for MACsec section above.